Holocene-Reconstruction/Holocene-code/README.md

 ### 2.1.
 Getting the Holocene Reconstruction code

-To get v1.0.0 of the code, search for "Holocene reconstruction code, v1.0.0" on Zenodo.
+To get v1.0.0 of the code, search for "Holocene reconstruction code" on Zenodo.

 Alternately, you may be able to find a newer version of code on Github.
 Clone the Github repository into your Linux environment with the command: